CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

     ![Event Hub Send Policy](media/18.png)

 1. Click on the new policy created and copy the **Connection string-primary key** to a notepad.
-Also copy the **Event Hub namespace**.
+Also, copy the **Event Hub namespace**.
 You will use both values in the next section.

     ![Event Hub Connection](media/19.png)